SJYuCNEL/Cauchy-Schwarz-Transfer-Entropy/README.md

 -->

 # Cauchy-Schwarz-Transfer-Entropy
-This repository serves as the supplementary material for our academic paper *Cauchy-Schwarz Divergence Transfer Entropy*.
+This repository serves as the supplementary material for our paper *Cauchy-Schwarz Divergence Transfer Entropy*.
 It provides detailed mathematical proofs, experimental details, and comparisons of causal networks generated using different methods.